Are you curious about the pollinators that visit your garden and want to know how you can help?

 And when you use the heavy bark mulch you cover up the ground and prevent them from burrowing.
 Not to mention that some mulches contain colors and chemicals.

 This is super simple…just stop mowing!

 Don’t think you can’t ever mow your meadow because you can if you like and depending on what you planted or what was there naturally it may be of benefit.
-But I would not mow it more than once a year and early spring before the rabbits and turkeys and such hunt out a nesting spot is the best time.
+But I would not mow it more than once a year and I would do it at the end of summer.

 Or don’t hesitate to just leave a spot untouched for a year or two or forever and see what unfolds for you.